-The 1^{st} one - inscription (lat. inscription) -contains the information about date, the name, surname and the age of the patient, the name and surname of a MD.
+The 1^{st} one - inscription (lat. inscription) -contains the information on date, the name, surname and age of the patient, as well as the name and surname of MD.

-The 2^{nd} one - compellation (lat. compellatio, invocatio) - is a compellation of a MD to pharmacist.
-MD writes Recipe(Rp.) here, what means "take".
+The 2^{nd} one - compellation (lat. compellatio, invocatio) - is a compellation of MD to a pharmacist.
+MD writes Recipe (Rp.) here, which means "take".

-The 3rd part - presription (lat. praescriptio) - is a list of medicinal substances of definite medicinal drug.
+The 3^{rd} part - presription (lat. praescriptio) - is a list of medicinal substances of definite medicinal drug.

-The 4^{th} part - subscription (lat. subscriptio) - is an instruction for pharmacist about medicinal formulation of the drug.
+The 4^{th} part - subscription (lat. subscriptio) - is an instruction to a pharmacist about medicinal formulation of the drug.

-The 5th part - signature, designation (lat. signatura, designatio) - is the instructions to the patient how he shout take the drug - the quantity of tablets, drops, milliliters, etc. and the frequency.
+The 5^{th} part - signature, designation (lat. signatura, designatio) - is instruction to the patient on the drug intake - the quantity of tablets, drops, milliliters, etc. and the frequency.

-The first four parts are written by the MD for the pharmacist in Latin language, the 5th one is addressed to the patient in one of national languages.
+The first four parts are written by MD for a pharmacist in the Latin language, whereas the 5th one is addressed to the patient in one of national languages.

-The MD should finish the prescription with subscribing it and putting his own seal.
+MD should finish the prescription with subscribing it and putting his own seal.

-The names (trade names) of all active compounds and medicinal drugs, botanic names of drugs components we should write with a capital letter.
+The names (trade names) of all active compounds and medicinal drugs, botanic names of drugs components should be written with a capital letter.